loganmarchione/hassos-addons/prometheus_node_exporter/README.md

 ## Known issues

-- [ ] The "Show in sidebar" option takes you to the wrong URL
+- [ ] The "Open Web UI" button doesn't work when Home Assistant is behind a reverse proxy